thisisyusub/responsive_assistant/README.md

 ---

-A simple dart package that helps you to implemente responsiveness.
+A simple dart package that helps you to implement responsiveness.

 The package was created based on [Filled Stacks's approach](https://www.youtube.com/watch?v=z7P1OFLw4kY).